MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 ### Deriving

 We have already used the keyword `deriving` many times.
-It is kind of magic which will automatically derive instance of desired typeclass(es) so you don't have to write functions on your own.
+It is kind of magic which will automatically derive an instance of desired typeclass(es) so you don't have to write functions on your own.

 You can derive only built-in typeclasses: